Schaeffler to cover vaccination cost of 635 employees | Business

 Schaeffler to cover vaccination cost of 635 employees

-The Indian subsidiary of Swedish automotive supplier Schaeffler on Friday said it will cover the vaccination cost of all its on-roll employees, who have co-morbidities and are between 45-59 years of age.
+The Indian subsidiary of German automotive supplier Schaeffler on Friday said it will cover the vaccination cost of all its on-roll employees, who have co-morbidities and are between 45-59 years of age.

 Going by the eligibility criteria, about 635 employees will be covered under this initiative, which is aimed to safeguard the well-being of employees from the emerging second wave of deadly COVID-19 pandemic, Schaeffler India said.